Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? ?
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+Promoted a lot of discussion, thinking and research

-What were the most creative food waste solution suggestions? compost, pig food
+What were the most creative food waste solution suggestions?
+Setting up companies to use the waste food and reimagine into new products

 Did the resource encourage new ways of thinking and talking about the value food?